 Baking connects family, friends, communities, and people of all ages; and that's what keeps me inspired and motivated.
 You can do so much by simply baking a cookie.

-is our bakery director, and teaches professional classes at our Baking Education Center.
+is our bakery director, and teaches professional classes at our Baking School.
 He's been an employee-owner at King Arthur Flour since 1999.

 I bake because providing both nourishment and pleasure to the community through baking is the most meaningful work that I've ever done.

 , a New England native, has called Vermont home since 2001.
 He spent 28 years working in the supermarket industry, including 10 years in bakery management.
 In 2011, Jon decided to attend the New England Culinary Institute to study his first love, baking.
 A 2013 NECI graduate, Jon started as an intern at King Arthur Flour, and quickly became one of our full-time bakers.

 Baking is what I love to do.
 Working here at King Arthur Flour, with so many talented bakers, has given me the opportunity to not only do what I love, but to learn from some of the best in the industry.

 works as a bread and pastry baker here at the bakery.
 After growing up in southwest Iowa, Kelsey attended Kansas State University to earn a BS degree in bakery science and management.
 Following graduation, Kelsey journeyed east to Vermont, and began working at King Arthur Flour.

 I bake because I love offering and sharing good food with people, as well as the community and camaraderie surrounding baking.

 has been a pastry baker at King Arthur Flour since October, 2007.
 After getting a taste of baking in a culinary arts program in high school, and placing first in New Hampshire and then competing nationally in the Vocational Industrial Clubs of America baking competition, she spent time in the pastry and dessert ends of restaurants, and trained under many talented chefs.
 She co-owned a bakery for several years before finding her place at King Arthur Flour.